 Wedding Band Styles

-Similar to the engagement ring setting, there are a few basic styles of wedding band that you should be familiar with, including:
+Similar to the engagement ring setting, there are a few basic styles of wedding bands that you should be familiar with, including:

 Simple and timeless, a classic wedding band is an unembellished metal band.
 As plain as it may seem, however, there is a lot you can do to a classic band to make it the perfect fit for you, such as changing the metal, width or the profile of the band.

-The term pavé refers to the way diamonds are set into the band.
-Diamonds are delicately positioned close together and held in place by tiny beads of metal or prongs.
+The term pavé refers to the way stones are set into the band.
+Stones- whether diamonds or diamond alternatives- are delicately positioned close together and held in place by tiny beads of metal or prongs.
 The low profile design technique lays close to your finger and minimizes the appearance of metal, giving the ring a polished look.
 Pavé designs are most commonly seen with multiple rows of accents.

 Shared Prong Basket

-Explicitly designed to showcase the profile of the diamonds set into the band, a u-shaped style design holds the stones in place using only prongs.
-As a result, this type of wedding band is usually reserved for larger diamonds, although it can be adapted to a more delicate look as well.
+Explicitly designed to showcase the profile of the stones set into the band, a u-shaped style design holds the stones in place using only prongs.
+As a result, this type of wedding band is usually reserved for larger stones, although it can be adapted to a more delicate look as well.

 Known for its sturdiness and polished appearance, a bezel band holds stones in place using a thin metal rim.
 Milgrain detailing is often used to add texture to the design, giving it a vintage feel.